betschki/ghost-myrtle/README.md

 use the tool to generate content for your production sites.
 Additionally, you might want to manually add some images to the content that the tool generates.

+## Requirements
+In order to use Ghost Myrtle, you will need the following:

+* A [Ghost](https://ghost.org/) site that is accessible for Myrtle.
+Either on localhost or on a remote server.
+* A [Ghost Admin API key](https://ghost.org/docs/admin-api/#token-authentication) for the site.
+* An [OpenAI API key](https://openai.com/blog/openai-api) with access to the GPT-3.5-turbo model.

 ## Installation

 Before you begin, ensure you have [Node.js](https://nodejs.org/) installed on your system.